South Korea - World Nuclear Performance Report

 There are 26 reactors operating in South Korea, providing more than a quarter of the country's electricity.
 Two APR-1400 units are under construction, with further units planned.

-In March 2022 a new President, Yoon Suk-yeol, was elected on a platform that rejected his predecessor’s nuclear phase-out policy.
+In March 2022 President Yoon Suk-yeol was elected on a platform that rejected his predecessor’s nuclear phaseout policy.

 In June 2023 the government approved the project implementation plan for Shin Hanul 3&4, allowing Korea Hydro & Nuclear Power (KHNP) to restart preliminary construction.
 In December 2023 a consortium led by Hyundai Engineering & Construction was selected as the contractor for the construction of the main facilities of the two units.
-First nuclear concrete is expected later in 2024.
+A construction permit was issued in September

-In July 2023 it was announced that the country’s Ministry of Trade, Industry and Energy is to review the need for new nuclear power.
-The committee noted the "recent mid- to long-term changes in power supply and demand conditions" with the need for growing capacity fuelled by the increase in electric vehicles, expansion of data centres and investment in semi-conductor and battery manufacture.
-In July 2023 a public-private partnership comprising 42 entities was created to advance Korea’s small modular reactor (SMR) sector, including 11 government and public institutions.
-In June 2024 President Yoon Suk-yeol announced plans to create an SMR hub in the city of Gyeongju in the southeastern corner of the country's North Gyeongsang province.
+In July 2023 it was announced that the country’s Ministry of Trade, Industry and Energy would review the need for new nuclear power.
+The committee noted the "recent mid- to long-term changes in power supply and demand conditions," with the need for growing capacity fuelled by the increase in electric vehicles, expansion of data centres and investment in semi-conductor and battery

 Nuclear electricity production by age of reactor